LaraDei/keepbox/README.md

-# Getting Started with Create React App
+# KeepBox

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Please see further instruction on React below:

+# How to Use KeepBox

+KeepBox helps you keep track of your child's artistic and creative milestones and functions as a photo album.

+You can see the general layout by clicking on the demo link on the navigation bar.
+There you will see what the user's dashboard lookslike with some albums and photo exmaples.
+You will not be able to add albums or photos from the demo dashboard.

+You can create an account and sign in to access all of the user functions.

 ## Available Scripts